-HUMN 3037 New Media Cultures (3,3,1) (E) This course aims to examine from a cultural studies approach how new media shape and change representation, ideology and power relations in contemporary culture.
-It is an investigation of the struggle over meaning, knowledge and power produced by newer forms of media (web sites, computer interface, virtual worlds, multimedia, computer games, digital video, special effects in cinema and net films, interactive computer installations, etc.).
-Analysing whether the newness of new media is really new or just a reformation o what already exists, this course explores what kind of challenge new media has brought to our everyday life and studies if the new forms produce distinctively different contents and audiences.
-We understand the activities carried out in the new media as a place of significant contestation in which the dominant class disseminate their ideas and the subordinate groups construct their identity.
-This course will also look at how new media accentuate the productive dimension of the consumption process and identify the moments of transformation in cultural consumption.
+HUMN 3037 New Media Cultures (3,2,1)

+This course examines from a cultural studies approach how new media shape and change representation, ideology and power relations in contemporary culture.
+It is an investigation of the struggle over meaning, knowledge and power produced by newer forms of media (web sites, virtual worlds, multimedia, computer games, digital video, special effects in cinema and net films, interactive computer installations, etc.).
+Analysing whether the newness of new media is really new or just a reformation of what already exists, this course explores what kind of challenge new media have brought to our everyday life and studies if the new forms produce distinctively different contents and audiences.
+We also look at how new media accentuate the productive dimension of the consumption process and identify the moments of transformation in cultural consumption.

+HUMN 3045 Popular Music Studies (3,2,1)

-HUMN 3045Popular Music Studies(3,2,1)This course aims to widen and deepen the students' basic knowledge of popular music as a pervasive cultural form in contemporary society.
+This course aims to widen and deepen the students' basic knowledge of popular music as a pervasive cultural form in contemporary society.
 It will also enhance their critical understanding of popular music as an academic study through an inter-disciplinary approach.

-HUMN 3046 Science Fiction, Film and Culture (3.2.1)This course aims to examine science fiction through some of its most influential works in the novel, short story, and film.
+HUMN 3046 Science Fiction, Film and Culture (3,2,1)

+This course aims to examine science fiction through some of its most influential works in the novel, short story, and film.
 Science fiction and film are the cultural forms that reflect how we understand our world.
 The possible worlds that science fiction writers and filmmakers predicted do not only offer to conceive some alternate systems but also represent contemplations on radical difference and otherness as well as the ideological nature of our social totality.
 This course examines how the imaginations of science fiction and film are connected to the historical and collective fantasy of our social world.
 The culture of science fiction and film, seemingly distanced from its social context, precisely serves as a critique of the latter, by ruminating on the ideological mechanism of virtual reality, human-machine, future institutions, alien races, and the nature of humanity.
 This course will not only assess the development of science fiction as a popular genre from the early decades of the twentieth century to the explosion of science fiction from the 1950s to the present, but it also traces back to the "proto-science fiction writers" of the renaissance and eighteenth century through the evolution of science fiction in the nineteenth century with Shelley, Poe, Verne, and others.
 In addition, the course will explore why the science fiction genre is missing in Chinese culture.

-HUMN 3047 The Present State of the Arts (3,2,1) This course aims to (1) provide introductory study, appreciation and critical analyse on modern and contemporary art scenes, including the current development of Hong Kong art, the new
+HUMN 3047 The Present State of the Arts (3,2,1)

-Chinese art as well as contemporary Asian art; (2) give students key information for better apprehension of our current cultural phenomena; (3) appreciate art through gallery and exhibition visits, dialogues with artists alongside with lectures and tutorial studies; and (4) consolidate the studies and understanding of art through direct experience and exposure to art.
+This course aims to (1) provide introductory study, appreciation and critical analyse on modern and contemporary art scenes, including the current development of Hong Kong art, the new Chinese art as well as contemporary Asian art; (2) give students key information for better apprehension of our current cultural phenomena; (3) appreciate art through gallery and exhibition visits, dialogues with artists alongside with lectures and tutorial studies; and (4) consolidate the studies and understanding of art through direct experience and exposure to art.